bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ### sam_build_tool

 Builds a serverless application using AWS SAM (Serverless Application Model) CLI.
+This command compiles your Lambda function code, creates deployment artifacts, and prepares your application for deployment.
+Before running this tool, the application should already be initialized with 'sam_init' tool.
+You should have AWS SAM CLI installed and configured in your environment.

 **Parameters:**
 - `project_directory` (required): Absolute path to directory containing the SAM project
-- `template_file`: Path to the template file (defaults to template.yaml)
+- `template_file`: Absolute path to the template file (defaults to template.yaml)
 - `base_dir`: Resolve relative paths to function's source code with respect to this folder
-- `build_dir`: Path to a folder where the built artifacts will be stored
+- `build_dir`: The absolute path to a directory where the built artifacts are stored
-- `use_container`: Use a container to build the function
+- `use_container` (default: false): Use a container to build the function
-- `no_use_container`: Run build in local machine instead of Docker container
+- `no_use_container` (default: false): Run build in local machine instead of Docker container
-- `container_env_vars`: Environment variables to pass to the container
+- `container_env_vars`: Environment variables to pass to the build container
-- `container_env_var_file`: Path to a JSON file containing container environment variables
+- `container_env_var_file`: Absolute path to a JSON file containing container environment variables
-- `build_image`: URI of the container image to pull for the build
+- `build_image`: The URI of the container image that you want to pull for the build
-- `debug`: Turn on debug logging
+- `debug` (default: false): Turn on debug logging
+- `manifest`: Absolute path to a custom dependency manifest file (e.g., package.json) instead of the default
+- `parameter_overrides`: CloudFormation parameter overrides encoded as key-value pairs
+- `region`: AWS Region to deploy to (e.g., us-east-1)
+- `save_params` (default: false): Save parameters to the SAM configuration file
+- `profile`: AWS profile to use

 ### sam_deploy_tool

-Deploys a serverless application using AWS SAM (Serverless Application Model) CLI using CloudFormation.
+Deploys a serverless application using AWS SAM (Serverless Application Model) CLI.
+This command deploys your application to AWS CloudFormation.
+Every time an appplication is deployed, it should be built with 'sam_build' tool before.
+You should have AWS SAM CLI installed and configured in your environment.

 **Parameters:**
 - `application_name` (required): Name of the application to be deployed
-- `project_directory` (required): Absolute path to directory containing the SAM project
+- `project_directory` (required): Absolute path to directory containing the SAM project (defaults to current directory)
-- `template_file`: Path to the template file (defaults to template.yaml)
+- `template_file`: Absolute path to the template file (defaults to template.yaml)
 - `s3_bucket`: S3 bucket to deploy artifacts to
 - `s3_prefix`: S3 prefix for the artifacts
 - `region`: AWS region to deploy to
 - `profile`: AWS profile to use
 - `parameter_overrides`: CloudFormation parameter overrides encoded as key-value pairs
-- `capabilities`: IAM capabilities required for the deployment
+- `capabilities` (default: ["CAPABILITY_IAM"]): IAM capabilities required for the deployment
-- `config_file`: Path to the SAM configuration file
+- `config_file`: Absolute path to the SAM configuration file
 - `config_env`: Environment name specifying default parameter values in the configuration file
-- `use_json`: Use JSON for output
 - `metadata`: Metadata to include with the stack
-- `notification_arns`: SNS topic ARNs to notify about stack events
 - `tags`: Tags to apply to the stack
-- `resolve_s3`: Automatically create an S3 bucket for deployment artifacts
+- `resolve_s3` (default: false): Automatically create an S3 bucket for deployment artifacts
-- `debug`: Turn on debug logging
+- `debug` (default: false): Turn on debug logging

 ### sam_logs_tool

 Fetches CloudWatch logs that are generated by resources in a SAM application.
 Use this tool to help debug invocation failures and find root causes.

 **Parameters:**
 - `resource_name`: Name of the resource to fetch logs for (logical ID in CloudFormation/SAM template)
 - `stack_name`: Name of the CloudFormation stack
-- `filter`: Filter logs by pattern
-- `start_time`: Fetch logs starting from this time (format: YYYY-MM-DD HH:MM:SS)
+- `start_time`: Fetch logs starting from this time (format: 5mins ago, tomorrow, or YYYY-MM-DD HH:MM:SS)
-- `end_time`: Fetch logs up until this time (format: YYYY-MM-DD HH:MM:SS)
+- `end_time`: Fetch logs up until this time (format: 5mins ago, tomorrow, or YYYY-MM-DD HH:MM:SS)
-- `output`: Output format (text or json)
+- `output` (default: text): Output format (text or json)
-- `region`: AWS region to use
+- `region`: AWS region to use (e.g., us-east-1)
 - `profile`: AWS profile to use
-- `include_triggered_logs`: Include logs from explicitly triggered Lambda functions
-- `cw`: Use AWS CloudWatch to fetch logs
+- `cw_log_group`: CloudWatch Logs log groups to fetch logs from
-- `resources_dir`: Directory containing resources to fetch logs for
+- `config_env`: Environment name specifying default parameter values in the configuration file
+- `config_file`: Absolute path to configuration file containing default parameter values
-- `template_file`: Absolute path to the SAM template file
+- `save_params` (default: false): Save parameters to the SAM configuration file

 ### sam_local_invoke_tool

 Locally invokes a Lambda function using AWS SAM CLI.
-The Lambda runtime environment is emulated locally in a Docker container.
+This command runs your Lambda function locally in a Docker container that simulates the AWS Lambda environment.
+You can use this tool to test your Lambda functions before deploying them to AWS.
+Docker must be installed and running in your environment.

 **Parameters:**
 - `project_directory` (required): Absolute path to directory containing the SAM project
 - `resource_name` (required): Name of the Lambda function to invoke locally
-- `template_file`: Path to the SAM template file (defaults to template.yaml)
+- `template_file`: Absolute path to the SAM template file (defaults to template.yaml)
-- `event_file`: Path to a JSON file containing event data
+- `event_file`: Absolute path to a JSON file containing event data
 - `event_data`: JSON string containing event data (alternative to event_file)
-- `environment_variables`: Environment variables to pass to the function
+- `environment_variables_file`: Absolute path to a JSON file containing environment variables to pass to the function
-- `debug_port`: Port for debugging
 - `docker_network`: Docker network to run the Lambda function in
 - `container_env_vars`: Environment variables to pass to the container
 - `parameter`: Override parameters from the template file
-- `log_file`: Path to a file where the function logs will be written
+- `log_file`: Absolute path to a file where the function logs will be written
 - `layer_cache_basedir`: Directory where the layers will be cached
-- `region`: AWS region to use
+- `region`: AWS region to use (e.g., us-east-1)
 - `profile`: AWS profile to use

 ### get_iac_guidance_tool

 Returns guidance on selecting an infrastructure as code (IaC) platform to deploy Serverless application to AWS.
+Choices include AWS SAM, CDK, and CloudFormation.
+Use this tool to decide which IaC tool to use for your Lambda deployments based on your specific use case and requirements.

 **Parameters:**
-- `iac_tool`: IaC tool to use (CloudFormation, SAM, CDK, Terraform)
+- `iac_tool` (default: CloudFormation): IaC tool to use (CloudFormation, SAM, CDK, Terraform)
-- `include_examples`: Whether to include examples
+- `include_examples` (default: true): Whether to include examples

 ### get_lambda_event_schemas_tool

-Returns AWS Lambda event schemas for different event sources and runtimes.
+Returns AWS Lambda event schemas for different event sources (e.g. s3, sns, apigw) and programming languages.
+Each Lambda event source defines its own schema and language-specific types, which should be used in the Lambda function handler to correctly parse the event data.
+If you cannot find a schema for your event source, you can directly parse the event data as a JSON object.
+For EventBridge events, you must use the list_registries, search_schema, and describe_schema tools to access the schema registry directly, get schema definitions, and generate code processing logic.

 **Parameters:**
-- `event_source` (required): Event source (e.g., S3, DynamoDB, API Gateway)
+- `event_source` (required): Event source (e.g., api-gw, s3, sqs, sns, kinesis, eventbridge, dynamodb)
-- `runtime` (required): Runtime for the schema references (e.g., go, nodejs, python, java)
+- `runtime` (required): Programming language for the schema references (e.g., go, nodejs, python, java)

 ### get_lambda_guidance_tool

+Use this tool to determine if AWS Lambda is suitable platform to deploy an application.
-Returns guidance on when to choose AWS Lambda as a deployment platform.
+Returns a comprehensive guide on when to choose AWS Lambda as a deployment platform.
+It includes scenarios when to use and not use Lambda, advantages and disadvantages, decision criteria, and specific guidance for various use cases.

 **Parameters:**
 - `use_case` (required): Description of the use case
-- `include_examples`: Whether to include examples
+- `include_examples` (default: true): Whether to include examples

 ### deploy_webapp_tool

-Deploy web applications to AWS, including Lambda as compute, DynamoDB as database, API GW, ACM certificate, and Route 53 DNS records.
-This tool uses the Lambda Web Adapter framework so that applications written in a standard web framework like Express or Next.js can be easily deployed to Lambda.
-You do not need to use any additional adapter framework when using this tool.
+Deploy web applications to AWS Serverless, including Lambda as compute, DynamoDB as databases, API GW, ACM Certificates, and Route 53 DNS records.
+This tool uses the Lambda Web Adapter framework so that applications can be written in a standard web framework like Express or Next.js can be easily deployed to Lambda.
+You do not need to use integrate the code with any adapter framework when using this tool.

 **Parameters:**
 - `deployment_type` (required): Type of deployment (backend, frontend, fullstack)
 - `project_name` (required): Project name
 - `project_root` (required): Absolute path to the project root directory
-- `region`: AWS region
+- `region`: AWS Region to deploy to (e.g., us-east-1)
 - `backend_configuration`: Backend configuration
 - `frontend_configuration`: Frontend configuration

 ### configure_domain_tool

-Configure a custom domain for a deployed web application and associates it with a CloudFront distribution.
+Configures a custom domain for a deployed web application on AWS Serverless.
+This tool sets up Route 53 DNS records, ACM certificates, and CloudFront custom domain mappings as needed.
+Use this tool after deploying your web application to associate it with your own domain name.

 **Parameters:**
 - `project_name` (required): Project name
 - `domain_name` (required): Custom domain name
-- `certificate_arn` (required): ACM certificate ARN
+- `create_certificate` (default: true): Whether to create a ACM certificate
-- `hosted_zone_id`: Route 53 hosted zone ID
-- `create_route53_record`: Whether to create a Route 53 record
+- `create_route53_record` (default: true): Whether to create a Route 53 record
-- `region`: AWS region to use
+- `region`: AWS region to use (e.g., us-east-1)

-### deployment_help_tool
+### webapp_deployment_help_tool

-Get help information about deployments that can be done by the deploy_webapp tool.
+Get help information about using the deploy_webapp_tool to perform web application deployments.
+If deployment_type is provided, returns help information for that deployment type.
+Otherwise, returns a list of deployments and general help information.

 **Parameters:**
-- `deployment_type` (required): Type of deployment (backend, frontend, fullstack)
+- `deployment_type` (required): Type of deployment to get help information for (backend, frontend, fullstack)

 ### get_metrics_tool

-Get metrics from a deployed web application.
+Retrieves CloudWatch metrics from a deployed web application.
+Use this tool get metrics on error rates, latency, concurrency, etc.

 **Parameters:**
 - `project_name` (required): Project name
-- `metric_names` (required): List of metric names to retrieve
 - `start_time`: Start time for metrics (ISO format)
 - `end_time`: End time for metrics (ISO format)
-- `period`: Period for metrics in seconds
+- `period` (default: 60): Period for metrics in seconds
-- `statistics`: Statistics to retrieve
+- `resources` (default: ["lambda", "apiGateway"]): Resources to get metrics for
-- `region`: AWS region to use
+- `region`: AWS region to use (e.g., us-east-1)
+- `stage` (default: "prod"): API Gateway stage

-### update_frontend_tool
+### update_webapp_frontend_tool

-Update the frontend of a deployed web application.
+Update the frontend assets of a deployed web application.
+This tool uploads new frontend assets to S3 and optionally invalidates the CloudFront cache.

 **Parameters:**
 - `project_name` (required): Project name
 - `project_root` (required): Project root
-- `built_assets_path` (required): Path to pre-built frontend assets
+- `built_assets_path` (required): Absolute path to pre-built frontend assets
-- `invalidate_cache`: Whether to invalidate the CloudFront cache
+- `invalidate_cache` (default: true): Whether to invalidate the CloudFront cache
-- `region`: AWS region to use
+- `region`: AWS region to use (e.g., us-east-1)

 ### deploy_serverless_app_help_tool

 Provides instructions on how to deploy a serverless application to AWS Lambda.
+Deploying a Lambda application requires generating IaC templates, building the code, packaging the code, selecting a deployment tool, and executing the deployment commands.
+For deploying web applications specifically, use the deploy_webapp tool.

 **Parameters:**
 - `application_type` (required): Type of application to deploy (event_driven, backend, fullstack)

 ### get_serverless_templates_tool

 Returns example SAM templates from the Serverless Land GitHub repo.
+Use this tool to get examples for building serverless applications with AWS Lambda and best practices of serverless architecture.

 **Parameters:**
 - `template_type` (required): Template type (e.g., API, ETL, Web)